dkolpakov2/kc-ldap-integration/README-KC.md

 Local (Docker) → pg_dump via Docker exec + keep compose files & certs in Git.

-👉 Do you want me to write a ready-to-use AKS CronJob + Docker script bundle so you can schedule backups in both environments with the same approach?
+👉 Do we want me to write a ready-to-use AKS CronJob + Docker script bundle so we can schedule backups in both environments with the same approach?

 ====================================================
 ### Azure Network Security Groups (NSG) are used with AKS (Azure Kubernetes Service).
 🔑 Key points first:
-  - NSGs in Azure are applied at the subnet or NIC level in your AKS cluster’s Virtual Network (VNet).
+  - NSGs in Azure are applied at the subnet or NIC level in wer AKS cluster’s Virtual Network (VNet).
-  - AKS worker nodes (VMs) live inside a subnet.
-You can attach an NSG to that subnet to filter inbound/outbound traffic.
+  - AKS worker nodes (VMs) live inside a subnet. we can attach an NSG to that subnet to filter inbound/outbound traffic.
   - Pods themselves do not directly get NSGs.
-Instead, you control Pod-level networking with Kubernetes NetworkPolicies.
+Instead, we control Pod-level networking with Kubernetes NetworkPolicies.
   - example scenario:
-You want to allow only internal access to Keycloak in AKS, and block all external DB connections except port 5432 to PostgreSQL.
+we want to allow only internal access to Keycloak in AKS, and block all external DB connections except port 5432 to PostgreSQL.

 1. Create an NSG
 >> bash: